SeimiNomore/jlchristian.com/_posts/2024-12-27-like-minded-indiviuals-a4b-beta.md

 ---

 During this time in the development of Anime4Breakfast (A4B!), I came across so many people who genuinely appreciated the idea.
-It was both surprising and inspiring to find so many creatives who shared the same passion.
+It was both surprising and inspiring to find so many creatives who shared the same .
 One of those people was Sucka Free, a talented photographer originally from Florida who eventually made his way to New York.

 Our paths crossed at a pivotal moment when we were both focused on building our portfolios.
 It felt natural to collaborate, blending his photography with the aesthetic vision of A4B!.
 Together, we worked on several A4B! ads, each one helping to refine and elevate the brand’s style.
 These collaborations not only pushed the aesthetic forward but also reminded me how much creative energy can come from working with like-minded individuals.